-Follow the 4-1-1 Rule The 4-1-1 Rule was coined by Tippingpoint Labs and Joe Pulizzi of the Content Marketing Institute.
-While it was originally created with Twitter in mind, it can successfully be applied to your company's content marketing strategy using LinkedIn. calendar of updates within your company, and highlight relevant third-party material.
-Then share it with company followers.
-Building a cadence around the 4-1-1 rule will continually add value for your followers.
-Consistent posting: Create an editorial "Sell something, get a customer for a day.
-Help someone, get a customer for life." -Jay Baer, Digital Marketing Strategist, Speaker, Author and President of Convince & Convert THE RULE STATES:
+Follow the 4-1-1 Rule

+The 4-1-1 Rule was coined by Tippingpoint Labs and Joe Pulizzi of the Content Marketing Institute.
+While it was originally created with Twitter in mind, it can successfully be applied to your company's content marketing strategy using LinkedIn.

+THE RULE STATES:

 "For every one self-serving tweet, you should retweet one relevant tweet and most importantly share four pieces of relevant content written by others."

 It's basically saying to share the love.
 Instead of constantly bombarding your followers with demos, webinars and whitepaper downloads, create a cadence of helpful insights relevant to your audience.
 Mix in a bit of industry thought leader content; news and trends are a great way to build relationships with prospects while keeping current customers in the know.

 You'll authentically engage in conversations, build awareness and interact with LinkedIn members without giving the impression that you're a self-centered know-it-all.
 It's all part of moving to the new marketing mindset of "always be helping" instead of the outdated "always be selling."
+Consistent posting: Create an editorial calendar of updates within your company, and highlight relevant third-party material.
+Then share it with company followers.
+Building a cadence around the 4-1-1 rule will continually add value for your followers.

 Source: Tippingpoint Labs. www.tippingpointlabs.com